StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 03/08/2020 - Esrin - Reduced dead space at the bottom of the character and minion sheet-body area.
 - 03/08/2020 - Esrin - Added left click / right click instruction text to roll dialog.
 - 03/08/2020 - Esrin - Added item description tooltip to critical injuries on character sheets.
 - 02/08/2020 - Cstadther - OggDude Character Import.
 You can now import characters from an OggDude export.
 The button is located on the Actor tab on the right.